From exploring the Moon Valley to floating effortlessly in salt posaols, these are the best things to do in San Pedro de Atacama.

 It’s quite a drive from San Pedro de Atacama, heading towards the Argentine border, and with an altitude of over 4000m, it’s not always possible to visit in the winter time.
 In fact when we tried to get there the roads were closed due to snow.

 Still if you’re there in the right time of year, don’t miss a trip to Piedras Rojas.
+It’s one of the best things to see in San Pedro de Atacama.

 Go Stargazing In The Atacama